These are the best photo editing laptops in 2022

 If you’re a photo editing professional, color accuracy is undoubtedly important for your work, and the Acer ConceptD 3 Ezel is one of the best laptops for that.
 There’s a lot that makes this laptop special, but the display is definitely one of the big selling points.
 This is a 14 inch Full HD display that covers 100% of the sRGB color space, but its biggest draw is it has a Delta E lower than 2.
 That means color accuracy is fantastic, and this display is validated by PANTONE, so you know you’re getting a great experience.

 The ConceptD 3 Ezel also gets points for being a convertible with a very unique design.
-The display rotates on a hinge like a normal laptop, but there’s another hinge at about half height, which allows you to adjust the position of the screen easily.
-You can pull it closer to you and cover the keyboard, or fold it down over the entire keyboard deck.
-You can also rotate it backwards to share something with someone across a table.
+It’s very similar to the Surface Laptop Studio, and Acer actually did it first, but it’s also more versatile.
+The Surface Laptop Studio is meant to be fixed in three possible positions, but the Acer ConceptD 3 Ezel lets the display rotate all around and stay in any given position.
+You can pull it closer to you and cover the keyboard, fold it down over the keyboard deck, or even rotate it backwards to share something with someone across a table.
 Of course, this is a touch screen, and is protected by Corning Gorilla Glass 5.
 Plus, it also supports Wacom AES pen technology if you prefer it.

 The ConceptD 3 Ezel also isn’t lacking in performance, packing a 45W Intel Core i7-10750H processor, with 6 cores, 12 threads, and boost speeds up to 5GHz.
 That’s a 10th generation processor, so it’s not the newest around, but it’s still incredibly powerful for photo editing and even more demanding workloads.
-We’re expecting a new version of this laptop with 11th-generation processors later this year, so if you can wait, it might be better to do so.
-But this is still great if you need a new PC right now.
+Acer has announced a new version with 11th-generation processors, but it doesn’t seem to be available yet, and it’s unclear when that will happen given the current supply constraints.
+But this is still great if you need a new PC right now, and it’s not lacking in power.
 Plus, it has 16GB of RAM and a 512GB SSD, a solid combination for photo editing, although it could be a bit better.

 On top of that, you get a dedicated GPU, the NVIDIA GeForce GTX 1650, which gives you some extra power for all kinds of tasks.
 You could feasibly use this laptop for video editing, or even gaming.
 Again, this is something that will be upgraded with a refreshed model, which will feature a GeForce RTX 3050 Ti, but it’s still fantastic if you need a new laptop right now.